neib/WebBuster/README.md

 ## Notes
 The subdomains module is partly inspired by this project: https://github.com/UnaPibaGeek/ctfr</br>
 It just look for Certificate Transparency Logs at: https://crt.sh/</br>
-Of course, you can use a dictionary attack for subdomains enumeration.</br>
+Of course, you can use a dictionary attack to combine with CTL for subdomains enumeration.</br>